Foods High in Magnesium

 What are the Cons of Taking Magnesium?

-Taking too much magnesium will give you loose stool.
+Taking too much of the wrong type of magnesium (citrate) will give you loose stool.
 Large doses of magnesium can also cause nausea, vomitting, low blood pressure, kidney trouble, depression and lethargy.

 What Time Of Day Should I Take Magnesium?